-If you supplied goods or services to any of the Debtors before the Debtors filed their chapter 11 petitions on January 29, 2018, and you have not been paid, then the amount you are owed is likely a General Unsecured Claim.
-If you filed a proof of claim with the Bankruptcy Court not later than the Bar Date of March 15, 2018, the Allowed Amount of your claim will be the amount you stated in the proof of claim, so long as no party files an objection to your claim.
 If you did not file a proof of claim, the Allowed Amount of your claim will be the amount (if any) that the Debtors listed in their schedules of liabilities as the correct amount of your claim (not contingent, disputed or unliquidated).
-For more on the process of claims allowance, please see Section VII on pages [16-19] below.
+For more on the process of claims allowance, please see Section VII on pages 16-18 below.

 The Debtors believe that the Plan provides general unsecured creditors with the best opportunity to realize the highest possible return on account of their Claims.
-Indeed, the projected distribution of \\% under the Plan contrasts with a likely distribution of zero if the Plan does not take effect.
+Indeed, the projected distribution of between 15-45% under the Plan contrasts with a likely distribution of zero if the Plan does not take effect.
 Accordingly, the Debtors urge all creditors to vote to accept the Plan.